RAID log: Track risks, assumptions, issues & decisions

 Decisions or Dependencies

-Similar to the “A” in RAID, “D” can stand for either decisions or dependencies.
+Similar to the "A" in RAID, "D" can stand for either decisions or dependencies.
 If your project is more free-form, your team might want to highlight the decisions made to get to your solution.
-If your project has many intricate tasks that rely on each other, dependencies would be a more relevant choice.
+If your project has many intricate tasks that depend on one another, dependencies would be a more appropriate choice.

-A dependency in project management is a task that relies on the completion of a different task.
-If there are major dependencies in a project that can prevent the project from moving forward, document them in the RAID chart.
-Visualizing dependencies can help your team members understand what tasks need to be completed first, before moving on to the next step.
+A dependency in project management is a task that depends on the completion of another task.
+If there are major dependencies in a project that could prevent it from moving forward, document them in the RAID chart.
 You can often find dependencies organized in a Gantt chart.

 When to use a RAID log

 RAID logs are good tools to use when you start planning your project.
-They’re also best used consistently as your project progresses, so you can document important action items that need to be checked on, any decisions that are made, or big issues that arise.
+They're also best used consistently as your project progresses, so you can document important action items, decisions, and issues as they arise.

-The RAID log is helpful for quick line items, but this tool shouldn’t be your sole form of project management.
-Think of a RAID log as an incident log for project management—if there’s a major event in the project, document it on the RAID log.
-Make sure you’re combining a RAID log with a more robust project management system that keeps all of your team’s work, tasks, and plans on track.
+RAID logs are helpful for documenting key events, but they shouldn't be your only project management tool.
+Think of a RAID log as an incident log for your project.
+Pair it with a robust project management system that tracks all of your team's work, tasks, and plans.

 Create a RAID log template